-Researcher storyteller Dr Brené Brown asked her family, friends, therapist, people on the street, and research subjects an intriguing question about positive intention.
-You may have read her best-selling books or heard her speak about Vulnerability and Shame on TED.
+Researcher storyteller Dr Brené Brown asked her own therapist, her family and friends, people on the street, and research subjects an intriguing question about positive intention.
+You may have read her best-selling books or heard her TED Talks about vulnerability and listening to shame.
 She touches on the topics most people would rather run away from, which is exactly why we need to go bravely into this wilderness.
 Digging into positive intention – if people really are doing their best – may make you feel uncomfortable.
-This is a good feeling so that we can breakdown some barriers.
+This is a good feeling so that we can break down some barriers.

 Do you think people are doing their best?
 Do you believe in positive intention?

 This is the question Dr Brown asked.
 This was the question her own therapist asked her when she complained about the sewer rats and scofflaws.

 What are sewer rats and scofflaws, you ask?

 She explained the sewer rat as that chubby rat in a jean jacket from Flushed Away who poops in the nice people’s house and scofflaws are people who scoff at rules.
 You know, the people who think they are too cool for rules.

 Do YOU?
 Do you believe people are doing their best?

 When her therapist asked her, Dr Brown’s response was “Hell no and if that was her best, her best sucks.”
 And she set out to disprove this idea that people really are doing the best they can.

 This is what she learned.

 The immediate pattern was how people responded.
 Those who believe people are doing their best were slow to respond.
 They were even apologetic about how they felt.
 People who do not believe responded quickly, vehemently, unequivocally, giving a litany of examples.